-Gwalior – a historical Indian city – is located on the periphery of Madhya Pradesh State, 321 Kms (199.5 Miles) from Delhi and 121 Kms (76 Miles) from Agra.
+Gwalior Destination Guide – Gwalior, a historical Indian city – is located on the periphery of Madhya Pradesh State, 321 Kms (199.5 Miles) from Delhi and 121 Kms (76 Miles) from Agra.

 The new City consists of three large areas, called Lashkar, Morar, and Gwalior.
 Lashkar dominates in business activity while Morar serves as the market for farmers and villagers of adjoining areas.
 Gwalior also is known as Old Gwalior and it has most of the tourist places.

-Massive Gwalior Fort, popularly called Gibraltar of India overlooks the city.
+Massive Gwalior Fort, popularly called Gibraltar of Great India overlooks the city.
 The great Mughal emperor presumably described it as, “The pearl in the necklace of forts of Hind”.

 In the east of the city are two magnificent examples of early Mughal architecture.
 One is the mausoleum of, 16th-century Sufi saint Ghous Mohammed, and another is the tomb of Mian Tansen, a great musician and one of ‘Nine Jewels’ of Emperor Akber’s court.

 Close to the heart of the city is the splendid Jai Vilas Palace, patterned on the style of the ‘Palais de Versailles’ in France combines Tuscan, Italian and Corinthian styles of architecture.

-Exciting excursion trip can be made from Gwalior to Shivpuri, where Madhav National Wild Life Part is located.
+Exciting excursion trip can be made from Gwalior to Shivpuri, where Madhav National Wild Life Park is located.
 Rich in cultural heritage and architectural marvels, Gwalior has the added advantage of its proximity to Agra, the city of the Taj Mahal, Khajuraho, the city of great temples, and Delhi, the national capital.

 Gwalior, little India within India, the perfect destination for your next tour.